-When you move up to a larger sum, like investing 30k dollars, it can feel even more heavy.
+When you move up to a more significant sum, like investing 30k dollars, it can feel even heavier.

-The good news is that as long as you are diversifying your investments you can make sure that you aren’t exposed to too much risk while ensuring your investments grow at a reasonable rate.
+The good news is that as long as you diversify your investments, you can make sure that you aren’t exposed to too much risk while ensuring your investments grow at a reasonable rate.

-These ways to invest $30,000 will make it easy for you to identify which investments will work best for you.
+These ways to invest $30,000 will make it easy for you to identify which investments will work best.

 Ways of Investing 30k Dollars

-Fundrise allows you to invest in several real estate investment trusts (REITs) for as little as a $500 investment.
+Fundrise allows you to invest in several real estate investment trusts (REITs) with only a $500 investment.

-What makes this so exciting is that until companies like Fundrise made these available to most levels of investors, you had to be a certified investor.
-This means you would have to have at least $1,000,000 in assets.
+What makes this so exciting is that other REITs require that you be a certified investor to participate with them, having at least $1,000,000 in assets.

 While the starter portfolio only requires an initial deposit of 500 dollars, Fundrise offers other REITS with different goals.
-This can include income, aggressive growth or more balanced philosophies.
+These goals can include income, aggressive growth, or more balanced philosophies.

 No matter which you choose, Fundrise is an excellent option to invest in real estate without having to manage a property.